Revalidation for postgraduate doctors in training in East Midlands region

 1) Evidence of educational progression on your Portfolio.

 This is the evidence that all PGDiT need to gather over the course of each training year and record on their portfolio to inform their ARCP assessment at the end of each training year.
 The evidence required is outlined in the curriculum for your specialty provided by the Royal College or equivalent body.
 If you are unsure of what is required, you should speak with your Educational Supervisor in the first instance, or your Training Programme Director in the second instance.

-These pieces of evidence, along with information HEE-EM gathers directly from your employers, are used by the ARCP panel towards the end of each training year to inform (a) your educational outcome and (b) a fitness to practise comment.
+These pieces of evidence, along with information we gather directly from your employers, are used by the ARCP panel towards the end of each training year to inform (a) your educational outcome and (b) a fitness to practise comment.
 This happens each year, and the accumulated evidence is used by the RO (the Postgraduate Dean) when your revalidation submission deadline comes around to make her recommendation to the GMC about your revalidation.

 So as long as you have returned your Form R Part B when requested and are keeping your ePortfolio up to date with the evidence required for your curriculum throughout the year, then there is generally nothing else that is required of you.

 WHAT HAPPENS IF I MOVE GEOGRAPHICALLY OR MOVE OUT OF TRAINING?